Marco Büchel: Life

 Büchel is featured in the OL-floka music video for the 1994 Winter Olympics.
 He's seen climbing upwards in the combined slalom course, after missing a gate.

 Büchel retired following the Super-G race at Garmisch-Partenkirchen (Germany) on 11 March 2010.
 He celebrated his last race by racing not in the regular catsuit, but by wearing a tuxedo with black Bermuda shorts.
 As he skied down the course, Büchel slowed down many times to "high-five" various trainers.

 He had also appeared on The Amazing Race 18 as contestants had to give him the correct answer for calculating the Length of Liechtenstein.

-During his retirement, Büchel frequents South Florida, where he has many American friends.
+Since 2010, he has been a sports commentator at ZDF.